deco3500-2018/NondescriptiveRepositiry/README.md

 React Native was used as the backbone of the application to allow for the mobile app to be built using only javascript whilst still maintating cross platform compatibility and rich mobile UI features.
 More information on this technology can be found [here](https://facebook.github.io/react-native/).

 ### Victory Native
 Victory Native was used to visualise the data supplied to the application in meaniningful ways to the user.
 Currently the main forms of graphs implemented are pie charts, bar charts, and stacked graphs.
+The github for victory native can be found [here](https://github.com/FormidableLabs/victory-native)